SAP/luigi/docs/advanced-scenarios.md

 These are the steps you can use to defer Luigi Client initialization :

-  1. In your micro frontend html that serves as entry file, you must add the 'defer-luigi-init' attribute into the head element as follows:
+  1. In your micro frontend HTML that serves as entry file, you must add the `defer-luigi-init` attribute into the `<head>` element as follows:
   ```html
       <html>
         <head defer-luigi-init>